 - Larger than life: Garmin fēnix 6X Pro Solar

-If 47mm is too big and you're not too concerned with having all of the latest features, then you might be a fan of the Garmin fēnix 5S.
+If 47mm is too big and you're not concerned with having the latest features, you may prefer the Garmin fēnix 5S.
 This multisport GPS watch comes in a modest 42mm fiber-reinforced polymer case with a stainless steel bezel and rear cover.
-The fēnix 5S is from the original series, so you won't get the premium perks found on the Plus models, but you'll still get onboard GPS, heart-rate monitoring, built-in activity profiles, and 10 ATM water resistance.
-The battery will last up to 9 days in smartwatch mode and 14 hours in GPS/heart rate mode.
+The fēnix 5S is from the original series, so you won't get the premium perks found on the Plus models, but you still get GPS, heart-rate monitoring, built-in activity profiles, and 10 ATM water resistance.
+The battery will last 9 days in smartwatch mode and 14 hours in GPS/heart rate mode.

-If you want the biggest watch possible, the 51mm Garmin fēnix 5X Sapphire might be a better choice.
-It comes in a fiber-reinforced polymer case with a stainless steel bezel and rear cover, but you get more battery — up to 12 days in smartwatch mode and up 20 hours in GPS/heart rate mode.
-The main difference between this monster and its little brother is that this model gives you full-color mapping.
+If you want the biggest watch possible, the 51 mm Garmin fēnix 5X Sapphire might be a better choice for you.
+It comes in a fiber-reinforced polymer case with a stainless steel bezel and rear cover, but you get more battery with this model— up to 12 days in smartwatch mode and up to 20 hours in GPS/heart rate mode.
+The main difference between this monster and its little brother is that this model gives you access to full-color mapping.

 A good mid-range option in the 6 Series is the Garmin fēnix 6 Pro.
-It's not quite as fancy (or expensive) as some of the other models in the lineup, but it gets the job done.
-The 47mm case comes with stainless steel, titanium, or DLC coated steel bezel.
-You'll enjoy a whopping two weeks of battery life in smartwatch mode and 10 hours in GPS/music mode.
-It's worth noting that most of the major differences between the fēnix 6 models relate to the outer appearance.
-They all have standard features, along with music storage, Garmin Pay, and 10 ATM water resistance.
+It's not as fancy (or pricey) as some of the other models, but it gets the job done.
+The 47 mm case comes with stainless steel, titanium, or DLC coated steel bezel.
+You'll enjoy 2 weeks of battery life in smartwatch mode and 10 hours in GPS/music mode.
+Most of the differences among the models relate to the outer appearance.
+They all have standard features, plus music storage, Garmin Pay, and 10 ATM water resistance.